vallgroup/Torque-Theme/plugins/lib/torque-plugin/README.md

 1. Copy entire torque-plugin directory into plugins.

-    - Include package.json and webpack.config.js.
+    - Include package.json, webpack.config.js, and other config files
     - Exclude node_modules

 2. Find and replace the following in the entire directory: